 Not only does Korea have the fastest Internet, it was also the first country to have 5G network access across the country back in April 2019.
 Now you can find 5G ready phones and Internet connections in lots of places across Korea, even free 5G WiFi connections in cafes, public places, and train stations.
 In fact, I’m using free 5G Internet in a cafe right now to write this list of South Korean culture facts!

-33: More Than Half Of All Koreans Live In The Seoul Capital Area
+33: More Than Half Of All Koreans Live Around Seoul

 Capital cities often attract a lot of people who are looking to be at the forefront of economic, social, and cultural development, but few can claim to have such a draw as Seoul does for Koreans.
 The Seoul Capital Area, which makes up the metro area surrounding Seoul, has drawn in more than 50% of the entire Korean population – over 25 million people – into 12% of the country’s land.